jlegatheaux/RC2020-assignments/assignment-4/README.md

 * **s - sent** (a packet was sent by the node or the link)
 * **r - received** (a packet was received by the node or the link)
 * **d - dropped** (a packet was dropped because its TTL was going to reach 0 or there was no available interface to forward it)
-* **f - forwarded** (a packet not directed to the local node has been forwarded using one of its interfaces)
+* **f - forwarded** (the forwarded algorithm of the node has been called)

-If you want to have a detailed look at how the [configs/config4.1](configs/config4.1) simulation progresses, you can uncomment the line `parameter trace` which will trigger the printing of tracing messages by the different control algorithms.
+If you want to have a detailed look on how the [configs/config4.1](configs/config4.1) simulation progresses, you can uncomment the line `parameter trace` which will trigger the printing of tracing messages by the different control algorithms.
 That allows one to a have a much clear idea on how the routing of packets is progressing.

 After that, you can proceed to simulations with different network configurations, namely, one that at processing step 18000 puts the link from node 0 to node 3 up, see file [configs/config4.2](configs/config4.2), as shown in the figure below.